FredB0ss/python_module_template/README.md

   cp build/lib.*/pyrc4.*.so pyrc4.so

-- You may use everywhere!:
+- You may now use it everywhere!:

   cp pyrc4.so /tmp
   cd /tmp && python3